Retail Planogram App (redesign)

 Accessibility Considerations

-color vision deficiency: The app employs a high-contrast color palette to differentiate departments effectively.
+Color vision deficiency: The app employs a high-contrast color palette to differentiate departments effectively.
 The design considers common color vision deficiencies, such as red-green and blue-yellow, by using distinct colors, patterns, and labels.
 This ensures an accessible and intuitive experience for all users.

 What I Learned